OdysLam/clyell/_posts/2020/2020-03-28-Netdata-installation-production-web-server.md

 There are multiple ways to install netdata, but the user is advised to use the one-line script that is provided by netdata.
 According to the requirements, this is the optimal route.

 With the one-liner below, you install netdata and all the dependencies.
-You also agree that Netdata will aggregate anonymous statistics (such as OS version) that is necessary for rapid product development and discovery (prioritise OS binaries, decide features etc.)
+You also agree that Netdata will aggregate anonymous statistics (such as OS version) that is necessary for rapid product development and discovery (prioritize OS binaries, decide features etc.)

 ```bash
 bash <(curl -Ss [https://my-netdata.io/kickstart.sh](https://my-netdata.io/kickstart.sh)) --no-updates --stable-channel